TuxWarez/Rubiks-cube-simulation-in-python/README.md

     Like so: `R U R' U'`
     To scramble the cube type in `scramble`
-    To show the scramble moves type in `show_scramble`
+    To show the scramble moves type in `show_scramble` To return cube to its original position type in `solve`

     Its also possible to get this text in the program by typing in `help`